 Without a unified verdict, it’s hard to keep track of where things stand or whether or not you’ll receive more money to help you with necessities, lingering bills, and expenses brought out by the pandemic.

-Congress and the Senate are out for summer break until July 20.
+Congress and the Senate have been on summer break since the July 4 weekend and will reconvene on July 20.
 According to McConnell, any negotiations about a second stimulus relief bill won’t begin prior to the July 20 return, which Forbes reports gives Democrats a small window to finalize a proposal prior to the expiration of the $600 weekly federal unemployment bonus ending on July 31.

-This is the last possible date for a relief bill to be passed prior to the House and Senate's month-long summer recess, reports Forbes.
+Since the House and Senate will embark on another month-long recess on August 7, this is the last possible date for a relief bill to be passed, reports Forbes.
 The momentum is at an all time high as the public wants it, Democrats are eager to get more money to those who need it, but the Republican-controlled Senate is worried about the costs.
-If no bill is passed by this date, it will be held off until Congress reconvenes on September 8.
+If no bill is passed by on or by August 7, it will be held off until Congress reconvenes on September 8.